-Annual Symposium on Theoretical Aspects of Computer Science (STACS), 610-621
+Annual Symposium on Theoretical Aspects of Computer Science (STACS), 610-621 2007

-(STACS is one of second-class conferences in theoretical computer science.
-In the area of theoretical computer science, it is very often that an important result is submitted only to a conference.)
+This paper is the first paper of quantum network coding.

+M. Hayashi, “Prior entanglement between senders enables perfect quantum network coding with modification,”

+Physical Review A, Vol.76, 040301(R) (2007).

+The proposed protocol in this paper has been experimentally implemented by Prof. Pan’s group in USTC.

+S. Song and M. Hayashi, “Secure Quantum Network Code without Classical Communication,” IEEE Transactions on Information Theory, Volume: 66, Issue: 2, 1178 – 1192 (2020).

 Quantum statistics:

-In this topic, I discussed the estimation of a quantum system and the estimation of a quantum state.
+In quantum statistics, I discussed the estimation of a quantum system and the estimation of a quantum state as Fig. 4.
 Usually, a quantum state is parameterized by multiple parameters.
 The best estimates of the respective parameters require the measurements of the respective physical quantities.
-However, they are nom-commutative.
-Hence, we need to address simultaneous measurement of nom-commutative physical quantities.
+However, they are non-commutative.
+Hence, we need to address simultaneous measurements of non-commutative physical quantities.
 Since their perfect simultaneous measurement is impossible, we need to optimize their approximate simultaneous measurement.
 In the following paper, I derived this optimization in a general way when the size of prepared quantum data is sufficiently large.
 This result gives the basis of the statistics of a quantum system from the side of the information science.

 M Hayashi, K Matsumoto